-Today Leicester City will play Sheffield United at Bramall Lane.
-A number of players have crossed paths between the clubs, and as they are red and white, maybe sometimes with a bit of black, you can start thinking of those who has been in both shirts.
+A number of players have crossed paths between these two clubs, and as they are red and white, maybe sometimes with a bit of black, you can start thinking of those who has been in both shirts.
 Harry Maguire as one to count.

 Richard Stearman is of course one, who started his professional life in football with Leicester City and are among the players in the Sheffield United team today.
 Stearman left a long time ago, moving to Wolverhampton in 2008, 11 years ago.
 He was then a fresh young talent, and his Wolves days were impressive, performing steady in the Premier League.
 Later spells at Fulham and Ipswich and a special return to Molineux, before joining “Blades” in 2017.
 At the age of 32 he is on the fringe of Chris Wilder’s team, and most certainly not a starter today.